ScaryWings83289/ScaryWings83289/README.md

 # 💫 About Me :
 - 😄 Pronouns: He/His
 - 🔭 I’m currently building [Simpplr](https://www.simpplr.com/).
-- 🌱 I’m currently learning more about Microservices and Django.
+- 🌱 I’m currently learning more about MicroFrontend and Jest.
 - 👯 I’m looking to collaborate on interesting open-source projects.
 - 💬 Ask me about React.js, Next.js or any tech-related stuff.
 - 😐 I have a love/hate relationship with Programming.